 The company has something for every kind of rider, with seven unique e-bikes to choose from in their range.

-The range starts at $1,100 for a single-speed Roadster going up to $2,300 for their powerful and versatile Prodigy hybrid.
+The range starts at $995 for the folding Portola and goes to $2,695 for their powerful and versatile Prodigy v2.

 This article will cover what makes Ride1UP special, describe each bike, list the popular accessories and spare parts, and finish with information on support, ordering, and assembly.